JiaoXianjun/multi-rtl-sdr-calibration/README.md

 Some codes are copied/modified from rtl-sdr: http://sdr.osmocom.org/trac/wiki/rtl-sdr.

-My initial purpose is performing in-fly calibraion for multiple dongles to let them work together coherently.
+My initial purpose is performing in-fly calibration for multiple dongles to let them work together coherently.

 Please join me if you also think this is a good idea.
 Please see TODO firstly.